-Not all of these types of data will be collected by those responsible for environmental compliance.
-Environmental personnel are most likely to have data compiled for other environmental reporting requirements, as well as data from any monitoring conducted at the facility.
-However, additional types of information needed for PRTR data estimation will be found in other departments or with other personnel.
-For example, data on materials brought on site are usually available from the purchasing department, and information on products shipped would be available from shipping or accounting.
-Routine operating data are available from process or product managers, as is information on possible sources of releases.
+Not all these types of data will be collected by those responsible for environmental compliance.
+Environmental personnel are most likely to have at hand data compiled for other environmental reporting requirements, as well as data from any monitoring conducted at the facility.
+However, additional types of information needed for PRTR data estimation will be found in other departments or with personnel working on non-environmental responsibilities.
+For example, data about quantities and types of materials brought on-site are usually available from the purchasing department.
+Information on products shipped would be available from shipping or accounting.
+Routine operating data would typically be available from process or product managers, as is information on possible sources of releases.